danieljcave/inphysical-plans/README.md

 </details>

 ### Login Page
 To use the features on the website, users need to be logged into the page.
-When the user opens the site they are on the home page, in the navigation bar they are able to signin to the website and use the featurs.
+When the user opens the site they are on the home page, in the navigation bar they are able to sign in to the website and use the features.
-Once they signin they are redirect to the home page and are able to use the website freely.
+Once they signin they are redirected to the home page and are able to use the website freely.

 ![Signin User](/readME-assets/features/signin.png)
 <details>